• Skip to primary navigation

 Instructions

-• Heat a large, non-stick frying pan over medium-low heat.
+• Heat a large, non-stick skillet over medium-low heat.

 A large pan would be spacious enough to hold 2-3 eggs at a time with a bit of space between them and thereby prevent generating steam.

-• Pour about 1/2 teaspoon of water into the heated pan.
-If water sizzles and evaporates on the pan, it means that pan is hot enough to hold the eggs in the right form.
+• Pour about ½ teaspoon of water into the heated frying pan.
+If water sizzles and evaporates on the pan, it means the pan is hot enough to hold the eggs in the right form.

-• And the large size of the blade will give more optimal support to keep the soft yolk intact while transferring from the pan to the plate.
-Some people like to dab them gently with paper towel to soak up any excess oil but I don't dab mine because fat is flavor!!! 😉
+• The large size of the blade will give more optimal support to keep the soft yolk intact while transferring from the pan to the plate.
+Some people like to dab them gently with paper towel to soak up any excess oil but I don't dab mine because fat is flavor!

-• Sprinkle salt and freshly ground black pepper -- and also fresh or dried herbs if desired.
+• Season with salt and freshly ground black pepper -- and also fresh or dried herbs if desired.
 Serve immediately and enjoy!

 Recipe Video